-ADJACENT DISTRICT USE TABLE
+ADJACENT NEIGHBORHOODS DISTRICT USE TABLE

-Permission Restriction
+Use Permission Restriction

 Residential

-Р
+Single-family detached Р

-Р
+Single-family attached Р

-Р
+Duplex, Triplex Р

-R Limited to a maximum of 12 units per building.
+Multi-family R Limited to a maximum of 12 units per building.

-Р
+Accessory dwelling units Р

+Commercial

-N
+Automobile sales N

-N
+Gas stations N

-R Permitted on upper stories only.
+Storage facilities R Permitted on upper stories only.

-R Off-street parking is limited to surface parking lots.
+Off-street parking facilities R Off-street parking is limited to surface parking lots.
 Surface parking lots must be set back 12 feet from sidewalks and be lined with buildings or an evergreen vegetative buffer.

-R See all other commercial uses
+General Office R See all other commercial uses

-R See all other commercial uses
+Personal and Professional Services R See all other commercial uses

-Р Tenant spaces are limited to 5,000 sf max.
+All other commercial uses Р Tenant spaces are limited to 5,000 sf max.

+Lodging

-N
+Hotel N

-R The owner's primary residence must be on site.
+Bed and Breakfast R The owner's primary residence must be on site.
 No more than 5 guest rooms are permitted.
 The maximum length of stay is 14 days.

-P P R R N N R R R

-ADJACENT DISTRICT USE TABLE
+ADJACENT NEIGHBORHOODS DISTRICT USE TABLE

 Use Permission Restriction

+Industrial

 Heavy Industrial N

 Artisanal Manufacturing R Storage of non-retail materials and the making, assembling, remodeling, repairing, altering, finishing, or refinishing or its products or merchandise is permitted provided: 1.
 These activities are completely enclosed within the premises occupied by the establishment.
 2. These activities are clearly accessory to sales and display activities.
 3. Levels of traffic, noise, smoke, vibrations, odor, fumes, and glare must not exceed those levels which are customary for retail uses within the district.
 4. Tenant spaces are limited to 5,000 sf max.

 Institutional R Parking lots are limited to 30 spaces.

 Civic Open Space

 Plaza N

-Square P
+Square Р

 Green Р

 Playground Р